 Dedicated hosting is primarily dedicated to websites with large amounts of traffic.
 However, it’s also the most expensive web hosting option available.
 The price varies depending on the number of resources and software packages you require.

 - Full configurable according to your needs

 - Can host large websites with large amounts of traffic

 - Requires advanced technical skills or hiring a professional

 - Doesn’t always include professional customer support

 Despite its simple function, it’s a crucial part of the overall user experience.
 The easier a domain name is to type and pronounce, the more accessible it is to potential visitors.
-So buying a domain name is a must in today’s world.

 Naturally, it’s also one of the most expensive TLDs available, much like .net or .org.